farmergreg/adif/README.md

 ## Benchmarks

-- Reading ADI: 134% - 1907% faster, significantly fewer allocations
+- Reading ADI: 2.3x - 20x faster, with up to 22x fewer allocations
-- Writing ADI: 107% -  314% faster, significantly fewer allocations
+- Writing ADI: 2.9x -  6x faster, with up to 1,433x fewer allocations

 JSON marshaling is included as a baseline for comparison.
 JSON formatted data tends to be significantly smaller the same data in ADI format.
 This gives the JSON marshaler an advantage over the ADI parsers.
+As you can see, we're still 2x faster than json

 | Benchmark  (AMD Ryzen 9 7950X)             | Iterations | Time/op (ns) | Bytes/op    | Allocs/op |
 |--------------------------------------------|----------:|-------------:|------------:|-----------:|